Agamemnon's council

 wiped out.
 Yet he is not a winner.
 He gets unmanned by Hector in defense of the ships, he

-loses to Odysseus in the contest for Achilles' armor.
+loses to Odysseus in the contest for Achilles' armour.
 The goddess of Victory

 never helps him.
-He is the part of Achilles that speaks in Il 9.316-: 'I do all the work and get nothing for
+He is the part of Achilles that speaks in Il 9.316-: "I do all the work and get nothing for it".

 The Greater Aias is not a runner, but his companion, the son of Oileus, is.
 He is known